334,563 (City of Pittsburgh)

 Winter - High: 39 Low: 22 Avg.: 30

 Pittsburgh eats, drinks and sleeps major league sports.
 Our Steelers have won the Super Bowl six times.
-The Penguins have raised the Stanley Cup three times.
+The Penguins have raised the Stanley Cup five times.
 And the Pirates have won the World Series five times.

 Other accolades include: